-RTI implements Health for Life, adopting an equity-based approach to help strengthen the government’s capacity to plan, manage, and deliver high-quality and equitable family planning, maternal, newborn, and child health services (FP/MNCH).
-Our activities directly address key health system constraints in local health systems governance, data for decision making and evidence-based policy development, human resources management, quality improvement systems, and knowledge and behavior change.
+RTI implemented Health for Life, adopting an equity-based approach to help strengthen the government’s capacity to plan, manage, and deliver high-quality and equitable family planning, maternal, newborn, and child health services (FP/MNCH).
+Our activities directly addressed key health system constraints in local health systems governance, data for decision making and evidence-based policy development, human resources management, quality improvement systems, and knowledge and behavior change.

-We coordinate with the Government of Nepal’s Ministry of Health (MOH) to support the testing and roll-out of national-level policies, guidelines, and programs.
-Our project team also works in 28 districts—including 10 districts that were heavily impacted by devastating earthquakes in early 2015—to strengthen district and village health systems and help identify and implement best practices.
+We coordinated with the Government of Nepal’s Ministry of Health (MOH) to support the testing and roll-out of national-level policies, guidelines, and programs.
+Our project team worked in 28 districts—including 10 districts that were heavily impacted by devastating earthquakes in early 2015—to strengthen district and village health systems and help identify and implement best practices.

-In addition to the MOH, we partner with a range of key local stakeholders, including
+In addition to the MOH, we partnered with a range of key local stakeholders, including

 - Ministry of Federal Affairs and Local Development (MoFALD)

 - Village Development Committees, Health Facility Operations and Management Committees, and other local health committees